About AWS accounts in AWS Control Tower

 Audit notifications that are triggered within a member account also can send alerts to a local Amazon SNS topic.
 This functionality allows account administrators to subscribe to audit notifications that are specific to an individual member account.
 As a result, administrators can resolve issues that affect an individual account, while still aggregating all account notifications to your centralized audit account.
 For more information, see Amazon Simple Notification Service Developer Guide.

-For more information about the roles and resources available in the audit account, see What is the audit account?
-Also see Programmatic roles and trust relationships for the AWS Control Tower audit account.
+For more information about programmatic auditing, see Programmatic roles and trust relationships for the AWS Control Tower audit account.

 Important

-The email address you provided for the audit account receives AWS Notification - Subscription Confirmation emails from every AWS Region supported by AWS Control Tower.
+The email address you provide for the audit account receives AWS Notification - Subscription Confirmation emails from every AWS Region supported by AWS Control Tower.
 To receive compliance emails in your audit account, you must choose the Confirm subscription link within each email from each AWS Region supported by AWS Control Tower.